troydhanson/network/cidr/README.md

     192.168.128.0/20

-can be understood as two parts in binary terms: a fixed prefix that extends for 20 bits, and the variable part consisting of the remaining bits.
+can be understood as two parts in binary terms: a fixed prefix that extends for 20 bits, and the host part consisting of the remaining variable bits.

     ------- fixed --------/---variable--
     11000000 10101000 1000/0000 00000000